Free Initial Consultations

 Four Common Examples of Asset Dissipation During Divorce

-If a spouse has been dissipating assets, it may be possible to recover the wasted money during the divorce process – but only if the behavior is of a certain kind, and only if action is taken within a certain time frame.
+If one spouse was dissipating assets, then one may be able to recover the wasted money during the divorce process.
+But this only works if the behavior is of a certain kind, and only if action is taken within a certain time frame.

 Gifts and Transfers